What is a storm?

 • Land Movement

-• Simultaneous loss of fixed and mobile forms of communication
+• Loss of fixed and mobile forms of communication

 • Failure of gas supply infrastructure